alexle/alexle.github.com/posts/easy-life-overrated.markdown

 * It allows you to grow
 * It exposes you to life's highs and lows

+Think of a kid that was given everything growing up.
+Compare that to the kid who's had to work and earn everything for him or herself.
+Who would you guess is more prepared to succeed in life?

-Most importantly, challenges give you purpose.
+More importantly, challenges give you purpose.
 And overcoming them makes life **meaningful**.
 I love the quote below by Sheryl Sandberg, COO of Facebook, which sums it up nicely:

 > It is the hard days, the times that challenge you to your very core, that will determine who you are.

 ## Do You Still Want An Easy Life? ##

 Don't get me wrong.
 I'm all for easy days as much as the next person.
 Some of life's best moments happen when we're simply taking life in.
-Our bodies and minds need time to rest, recharge, and reflect as well.
+Our bodies and minds need time to rest as well.

-I'm merely stating that there is value in hardship.
-Instead of seeking out a life of ease, why not embrace the **hard** paths in front of us?
+I'm merely stating that there is **value** in hardship.
+Instead of seeking out a life of ease, why not embrace the hard paths in front of us?
 To use them as opportunities to grow and expand.

 If it's one thing I've learned in 2016, it's that we are capable of much, *much* more than we think we can do.